opensvc/docs.opensvc.com/source/agent.daemon.scheduler.rst

 Agent Daemon Scheduler
 **********************

-* This agent daemon thread executes the :cmd:`nodemgr schedulers` every minute.
+* This agent daemon thread executes node and objects tasks according to their schedule definition.
-* It makes sure no more than two executions run in parallel, skipping executions.
+* It makes sure no more than two executions run in parallel, skipping executions if necessary.

 .. seealso: :ref:`agent-scheduler`